Detecting dependence structure: visualization and inference: New test of global independence

 \begin{theorem} Suppose that \begin{enumerate} \item $\frac{\partial}{\partial u}C(u,v)$ and $\frac{\partial}{\partial v}C(u,v)$ exist and are continuous on $(0,1)\times[0,1]$ and $[0,1]\times(0,1)$, respectively; \item $t(n) \in (0,1),\ d(n) \rightarrow \infty$ and $d(n)/\sqrt{n}\rightarrow 0$ when $n \rightarrow \infty$. \end{enumerate} Then the test that rejects ${\mathbb H}_0$ for large values of $T_n$ is consistent. \end{theorem}

-\begin{remark} Note that in \cite{Cmiel} another consistent sup-type test of independence, pertinent to $q$, has been constructed; cf. (13) therein.
+\begin{remark} Note that in \cite{Cmiel} another consistent sup-type test of independence, pertinent to $q$, has been constructed; cf. $\mathcal{D}^*_{\kappa,s,n}$ in (13) therein.
 The construction exploited another estimate of $q$ and another smoothing of the sup-type statistic, which was based on the pertinent weighted empirical rank process.

-The new solution $T_n$ is simpler, more natural, and more powerful under finite sample sizes.
+The new solution $T_n$ is simpler, more natural and more powerful under finite sample sizes than $\mathcal{D}^*_{\kappa,s,n}$ studied in \cite{Cmiel}.
 The new test is directly related to the discretization introduced in the present paper and allows for immediate extension to higher dimensions.
 Note also that $t(n)$ can be any sequence with values in the interval (0,1).
 It defines, in a certain way, a norm of discretized $\bar Q_n$ which for $t(n)<1/K(n)$ is equivalent to the $l_1$ norm and for $t(n)>(K(n)-1)/K(n)$ coincides with $l_{\infty}$ the norm.
 For further comments, see the final paragraphs of the next section.
 Observe also that Assumption 2 of Theorem \ref{t1} calls for some caution when deciding on a range of $d(n)$.
-However, our simulations show that $d(n)$ proportional to $n$, roughly speaking, yields satisfactory finite sample results. \end{remark}
+However, our simulations show that $d(n)$ close to $n/2$, roughly speaking, yields satisfactory finite sample results.
+Appendix A.2 provides some evidence and discussion on the role of $d(n)$ and $t(n)$ as well as some recommendations on their choice in practice. \end{remark}